Table of contents

 - The symptoms are not better explained by another mental disorder (such as a mood disorder, anxiety disorder, dissociative disorder, or a personality disorder).
 The symptoms do not happen only during the course of schizophrenia or another psychotic disorder.

-Based on the condition, one of three kinds of ADHD may be diagnosed:
+Based on the condition, one of three presentations of ADHD may be diagnosed:

 If symptoms change, the category may also change.

-There are a number of treatments for ADHD and the particular treatment used will depend on the severity of the case and the needs of the individual patient, especially if the patient is a child.
+There are several treatments, and the particular treatment used will depend on the severity of the case and the individual patient’s needs, especially if the patient is a child.
+Please note that this article is not intended to provide medical advice, diagnosis, or treatment.
+Please contact a healthcare professional for medical advice.

 Types of treatment include: